ccyip/taype/README.md

 which can be easily installed with [ghcup](https://www.haskell.org/ghcup/).
 Cabal will take care of the Haskell dependencies for us.
 Currently the best-tested GHC version is 9.2.4.
-However, if you use macOS Ventura, you need version 9.2.5, which unfortunately does not support HLS yet.
+However, if you use macOS Ventura, you need version 9.2.5, and compile HLS from source if you use it.

 To build and run the examples, we need the OCaml toolchain which can be installed with [opam](https://opam.ocaml.org/), and taype drivers (implementing